GICHD/imsma-core-doc/General/Git_and_Github_for_IMSMA-Core.md

 The easiest way to use Git is to download and install [Github desktop](https://desktop.github.com/), if you are already familiar with Git command line or other options then of course these are compatible with the GICHD repositories.

-If you work at the GICHD there are special steps to install and use Github on the local network* so follow the this process;
+If you work at the GICHD there are special steps to install and use Github on the local network* so follow this process;

 a.
 Install and configure Git SCM for Windows